Violeta Riaubiškytė-Tarasovienė

-Violeta Riaubiškytė-Tarasovienė (born 25 August 1974) is a famous Lithuanian singer and show host.
+Violeta Riaubiškytė-Tarasovienė (born 25 August 1974) is a Lithuanian singer and show host.
 She used to be the co-host of a Lithuanian music show "Penktadienio muzikos šou" (Friday Music Show) alongside Edmundas Kučinskas and also, and the co-host of a music show "Padainuokim!"
 (Let's Sing!) alongside her husband Vilius Tarasovas.

 She was married to Robertas Merzvinskas and had a daughter, Elinga with him, however she divorced him at the age of 25.
 On 31 August 2007, she married B'Avarija star Vilius Tarasovas, and on 5 March 2008 her second daughter Gabrielė was born.
 Violeta Tarasovienė lives in a seaport Klaipėda.
 She has released three studio albums and three DVDs which made her one of the most famous and best paid Lithuanian performers.
 In particular, her hit "Kas Butu, (Jeigu Butu)" (What would it be like (if it happened)) was one of the TOP Lithuanian hits and stayed the top for well over nine weeks.